Christophe-Foyer/darknet_wsl_cuda_install_scripts/README.md

 WARNING: There's a good chance this will break your install.
 Do be warned.
 Use on a new wsl install (ideally your only one, NVIDIA doesn't like to share its GPUs)

-Installs darknet and opencv to use ~~with a clean miniconda~~ (rip miniconda, we're doing it live) on a clean Ubuntu 20.04 WSL installation
+Installs darknet and opencv to use on a clean Ubuntu 20.04 WSL installation

 #### First set up your windows host properly: